daphnevee/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/README.md

 In the previously generated ```cleaned_customer_orders``` table, it can be observed that the pizza exclusions and extras requested by the customer for each order they make are initially stored in a comma-separated format.
 However, in solving the questions in the Ingredient Optimization section of the case study, this type of data is crucial and must be converted into separate rows to better gather insights from the data.

-2.1 Adding a primary key to the table
+2.1 Adding an identity column to the table

 Prior to performing the conversion of the values in the ```exclusions``` and ```extras``` columns, there is a potential duplication of records that can occur because the ```order_id``` column in the table is not a unique identifier for each order record and allows for duplication.
 When a customer makes multiple orders at the same time, each order is recorded separately in the table.
-Therefore, a primary key must be established in the ```cleaned_customer_orders``` table to uniquely identify each of its records.
+Therefore, an identity column must be added to the ```cleaned_customer_orders``` table to uniquely identify each of its records.

 #### Before Data Cleaning:
 | order_id | customer_id | pizza_id | exclusions | extras |        order_time        |